 However, there is tremendous peace-of-mind for both you and your family when you take a few minutes and plan for some of life's more unpleasant things.
 A medical power of attorney and a living will is essential in giving peace-of-mind to the family, so they understand your wishes.

 With advances in medical science, longevity has become a problem.
-Yes, we live longer, and that leads to financial concerns, and the impact aging has on our health and well-being.
+Yes, we live longer, leading to financial concerns, and the impact aging has on our health and well-being.
 More of us require long-term care services than ever before.
-The U.S. Department of Health and Human Services suggests that 70% of us will need some long-term care service before we pass … if we reach the age of 65.
+The U.S. Department of Health and Human Services suggests that many of us will need some long-term care service before we pass … if we reach the age of 65.
 While this doesn't mean we will all need long-term care services, many of us will.

 Longevity Creates Planning Challenges